Politeia: Plato and Cicero

-Politeia is the original title of the book by Plato now commonly known in English as The Republic.
+Politeia is the original title of the book by Plato now commonly known in English as Republic.
 Cicero translated politeia as res publica (see also: De re publica), from which the modern word republic comes.
 Note that the meanings the ancient Romans attached to res publica were also multiple and only partially overlapping with the Greek politeia, and further that few of the multiple meanings of politeia or res publica are much of an equivalent to republic as it is understood in modern political science.

 Aristotle

 In the Constitution of the Athenians (Athenaion Politeia), Aristotle uses politeia for eleven states of the Athenian government up to his own time, from the absolute monarchy of Ionia and the tyranny of the Thirty to the democratic Assembly and selection by lot of Pericles's time and his own.
 He may have added that the absolute monarchy of Ion was "less political" than that of Theseus or the later constitutions, but the text is doubtful.